v-danach/git-it/readme.txt

 git-it g0t it
-this line was not in the first commit for this file
+this line was not in the second commit for this file